microsoft/near-duplicate-code-detector/README.md

 Alternative formats can be accepted by providing the `--tokens-field` and `--id-fields` options.

-The `tokenizers` folder in this repository contains tokenizers for C\#, Java, JavaScript and Python.
+The `tokenizers` folder in this repository contains tokenizers for C\#,F\#, Java, JavaScript and Python.
 Please, feel free to contribute tokenizers for other languages too.

 # Contributing